AndrewBWT/abc_test/docs/user_written_docs/test_assertions.md

 _REQUIRE_EXPR(expression) = _REQUIRE(_EXPR(expression));
 ```

 These macros are used as shorthand for when the user wants to write an SLA which uses an EEM in its construction.
-However if using them, the user is unable to access the internal `matcher_t` object.
+However if using them, the user is unable to access the internal matcher object.

 Below we show an example test case using these macros.